vinc/vinc.cc/src/ideas.html.md

 ## Space

-- Humans have always been technological, we've been burning the land and hunting species to extinction since the beginning.
-The advent of industrial society has only accelerated the process.
-Our best hope is to spread out among the stars and bring the rest of the biosphere with us by maintaining half of our habitats as protected wilderness.
+- Humans have always employed technology, from ancient practices of land-burning and overhunting to the transformative agricultural and industrial revolutions, each stage amplifying our impact on Earth.
+Our best hope is to spread out among the stars and bring the rest of the biosphere with us by designating half of our habitats as protected wilderness.

 Last updated: `2024-08-16`